GoodNews-MKS-39/Greenfield/_STYLE-GUIDE.md

 - Use one space before the opening bracket.
 - Put the closing bracket on a new line, without leading spaces.
 - Do not end a complex statement with a semicolon.
+- .then() and .catch() statements begin on the same level of indentation as the promise they follow.
 - Functions:
 ```javascript
 function toCelsius(fahrenheit) {